imnasnainaec/nx/docs/blog/2017-01-03-essential-angular-change-detection.md

 tags: [nx, angular]
 ---

-_Victor Savkin is a co-founder of_ [_nrwl.io_](https://goo.gl/IAi7JWß)_.
+_Victor Savkin is a co-founder of **Nx**.
 He was previously on the Angular core team at Google, and built the dependency injection, change detection, forms, and router modules_

 \_.\_This is the fourth post in the Essential Angular series, which aims to be a short, but at the same time, fairly complete overview of the key aspects of Angular.
 In this post I’ll cover change detection and data flow.